Thermo-Elasticity Problems with Evolving Microstructures: Introduction

-In this work, we investigate a prototypical thermoelasticity scenario, where a one-phase Stefan-type problem with kinetic condition governing heat conduction in an active medium is coupled one way to a quasi-stationary elasticity system.
+In this work, we investigate a prototypica eat conduction in an active medium is coupled one way to a quasi-stationary elasticity system.
 The underlying geometry is a connected, perforated domain that is initially periodic.
 The small periodicity parameter $\e\ll1$ indicates where the perforations (holes) are allowed to grow or shrink according to the local temperature average via kinetic undercooling (see, e.g., \cite{Back14,PrussSimonettZacher13}) but without surface tension.
 The curvature of the phase interface and the resulting surface stresses are accounted for in the mechanics part of the problem.
-We use the Hanzawa transformation framework \cite{Hanzawa1981,PrussSimonettZacher13}, where phase growth is characterized by a height function, to track changing geometry.
+We use the Hanzawa transformation framework \cite{Hanzawa1981,PrussSimonettZacher13}, where phase growth is characterized by a height function that tracks the changing geometry.
+This framework, which sometimes is also called \textit{direct mapping method} (e.g.,\cite{Prokert1999}), allows for a quite general treatment of moving boundary problems.
 After transforming the problem into fixed coordinates, we are able to show that there exists a unique weak solution to the moving boundary problem for a small but $\e$-independent time interval.
 We then conduct a rigorous limit process $\e\to0$ via two-scale convergence to arrive at a homogenized two-scale model, where the changes at the microscopic level are accounted for via the coefficients of the limit partial differential equation.